Vengeance Demon Hunter Tank Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 It is overall smoother, though how much smoother is heavily fight-dependent.
 This style is heavily reliant on Soul consumption and Haste.
 It will scale very well with Haste as it double dips via lower global cooldown and Demon Spikes cooldown reduction.
 So, this may not be heavily relevant at the beginning of the expansion, but may be later on, after more gear is acquired.

-Vengeance Demon Hunters use a resource called Pain.
+Vengeance Demon Hunters use a resource called Fury.
 It is very similar in functionality to Warriors' and Guardian Druids' Rage.
-For you to properly master your Demon Hunter, you must understand how Pain works.
+For you to properly master your Demon Hunter, you must understand how Fury works.

-The Pain bar has a maximum capacity of 100, and is empty by default.
-Pain decays at a rate of 1 per second when out of combat.
-In combat, Pain does not decay.
-Pain comes from a variety of sources, as follows.
+The Fury bar has a maximum capacity of 100, and is empty by default.
+Fury decays at a rate of 1 per second when out of combat.
+In combat, Fury does not decay.
+Fury comes from a variety of sources, as follows.

-- Immolation Aura generates 20 Pain over its 6-second duration.
+- Immolation Aura generates 20 Fury over its 6-second duration.

-- Successfully interrupting a spell with Disrupt generates 30 Pain.
+- Successfully interrupting a spell with Disrupt generates 30 Fury.

-- Purging a target with Consume Magic provides 20 Pain.
+- Purging a target with Consume Magic provides 20 Fury.

 Soul Fragments are a unique Vengeance Demon Hunter mechanic.
 The baseline ability comes from the Shattered Souls passive.